 The operation is very simple: the track current is rectified, then feeds the LEDs wired in series on the chosen end thanks to the DIP switch.
 An anti-flashing capacitor circuit is provided.

-The actual lanterns have a diameter of about 300 mm, so 3.4 to the scale.
+The actual lamps have a diameter of about 300 mm, so 3.4 to the scale.
 The car’s holes are only 2.5 mm.
 They are then carefully drilled to 3 mm to receive LEDs of this same diameter.

 These LEDs have their hemispherical end levelled with a file in a template consisting of a 3 mm thick plate.
 They are connected by a wire which goes around the gangway door, for a maximum of discretion.